 Based on what I can see in my account, there doesn’t appear to be an end date for this bonus offer so there’s no way to know how long it will be around.

-It costs $175 (in total) to add up to three additional users to The Platinum Card® from American Express (review) but it costs nothing to add a basic Gold Card (this is not the same as the Amex Gold Card that earns bonus points on dining and on groceries) and I don’t see anything in the terms and conditions that states that the 20,000 bonus points will only be paid out for additional Platinum Card users (rates & fees).
+It costs $195 to add an authorized user to card_name (review) but it costs nothing to add a basic Gold Card (this is not the same as the card_name that earns bonus points on dining and on groceries – terms apply) and I don’t see anything in the terms and conditions that states that the 20,000 bonus points will only be paid out for additional Platinum Card users (rates & fees).

-The terms simply state that “one or more Additional Card Members” must be added to a Platinum Cardholder’s account and at least one of the new cardmembers must spend $2,000 within 6 months for the main cardholder to earn 20,000 bonus points.
+The terms simply state that “one or more Additional Card Members” must be added to a cardholder’s account and at least one of the new cardmembers must spend $2,000 within 6 months for the main cardholder to earn 20,000 bonus points.

-If you’d prefer not to spend $175 and give someone a Platinum Card, issuing a member of your family or a friend (whom you trust!) with a Gold Card would appear to be a way to earn 20,000 points remarkably cheaply…just remember that they’ll still have to put $2,000 of spending on the card for the bonus to be triggered.
+If you’d prefer not to spend $195 and give someone a supplementary Platinum Card, issuing a member of your family or a friend (whom you trust!) with a Gold Card would appear to be a way to earn 20,000 points remarkably cheaply… just remember that they’ll still have to put $2,000 of spending on the card for the bonus to be triggered.

-Personally, I value 20,000 points at $300 and because I’d like Joanna to have some of the better benefits that come with being an authorized user on a Platinum Card (e.g. access to Centurion Lounges and Hilton Gold Elite status) I’m happy to pay $175 for her to enjoy those benefits.
+Personally, I value 20,000 points at $300 and because I’d like Joanna to have some of the better benefits that come with being an authorized user (e.g. access to Centurion Lounges and Hilton Gold Elite status) I’m happy to pay $195 for her to enjoy those benefits.

-I’ll also make sure that we use her Platinum Card to pay for any flights that we need to book so the full $2,000 that’s required to trigger the bonus should earn me another 10,000 points taking my total earnings to 30,000 points (the Platinum Card earns 5 points/dollar on up to $500,000 of flights booked directly with airlines or through Amex Travel and 1 point/dollar thereafter – terms apply).
+I’ll also make sure that we use her Platinum Card to pay for any flights that we need to book so the full $2,000 that’s required to trigger the bonus should earn me another 10,000 points taking my total earnings to 30,000 points (card_name earns 5 points/dollar on up to $500,000 of flights booked directly with airlines or through Amex Travel and 1 point/dollar thereafter – terms apply).

-If you hold the consumer Platinum Card from American Express (review) it’s time to check your online account to see if Amex has targeted you for an offer of 20,000 bonus points for adding an authorized user to your Platinum Card account and having that authorized user spend $2,000 on their card in the first 6 months of the new card being opened.
+If you hold card_name, it’s time to check your online account to see if Amex has targeted you for an offer of 20,000 bonus points in exchange for adding an authorized user to your account and having that authorized user spend $2,000 on their card in the first 6 months of the new card being opened.